 Skittles or Nine Pins has long been played in the Inns of England.
-In general, players take turns to throw wooden balls down a lane at the end of which are several wooden skittles in an attempt to knock them all over.
-There are a number of skittle games across England and there have been many more in the past.
-It could be that the game came from Germany as one of the earliest references is to from Germany, in the 3rd or 4th century monks played a game with a kegel which was a club carried for self defence.
-In the game, the kegel represented a sin or temptation and the monks would throw stones at it until they knocked it over.
+In general, players take turns to roll balls or throw "cheeses" down a lane at the end of which are several wooden skittles (usually 9 of them) in an attempt to knock them all over.
+There are a number of different skittle games across England and in the past dozens of further variants have been played through the centuries.
+The story continues across Western Europe where there are scores more variations of skittles making matters even more complicated.
+The consensus for the last few decades has been that the game originated in Germany where the earliest references to the game have been found.
+German monks played a game with a "kegel" which was a club carried for self defence and, in the game, the kegel represented a sin or temptation and the monks would throw stones at it until they knocked it over.
 The modern German term for skittles is Kegelen.

 It seems that for many centuries right through to the present day, there have always been a bunch of different skittles games being played.
 Information is sketchy until the 1700s but the game of Closh or Cloish frequently appears and later on the game of Loggats turns up.
 Joseph Strutt tells us that the skittles were often made from bones and in a play from 1860, one of the characters has the immortal line "I'll cleave you from the skull to the twist and make nine skittles of thy bones".